 What to Expect During a Virtual Lactation Consultation

-A virtual lactation consultation is a one-on-one video visit with an IBCLC where you share your story, your consultant observes a feeding, and together you create a clear, step-by-step plan for your breastfeeding goals.
-All of this happens from your couch, without packing a diaper bag, loading a car seat, or trying to time everything between naps.
+A virtual lactation consultation is a one on one video visit with an IBCLC where you share your story and goals, your consultant observes a feeding or discusses options to obtain your goals, and together you create a clear, step by step plan for your feeding goals.
+All of this happens from your couch or favorite chair, without packing a diaper bag, loading a car seat, or trying to time everything between naps.

 If you’ve never worked with a lactation consultant online before, it’s completely normal to wonder, “What actually happens on a virtual visit?
 Can someone really help without being here in person?”
 Let’s walk through exactly what to expect before, during, and after a virtual IBCLC consultation with LatchLine.